columbia/turbo-artifact/README.md

 Run `'sudo docker images'` and verify that there are three containers *turbo*, *postgres*, *redis*.

 Setup TimescaleDB by creating the databases and hypertables.
-Use the following script:
+Use the following command:

 ``` bash
 sudo docker exec -i timescaledb psql -U postgres < packaging/timescaledb.sql